JackDaniells/csv-parser/README.md

 ```
 > If only part of the columns in the `ColumnGroup` list is found, the grouping is not performed.

+Using this config strategy, changing the formatting of the input table remains simple to change, but it can bring some problems, such as false positives when looking for possible column matches.

 # Future works

 For the evolution and improvement of the project, it would be interesting:

-* Enable the processing of more than one input files at the same time, and allow grouping of all outputs into the same pair of tables.
+* Implementing more robust logic for standardizing column names, or finding ways to set a default overall structure of input table files.

 * Read and aggregate the application's output tables in order to group all executions into a single output pattern, and do single-column validations based on the entire dataset.

 * Implement the processing of other file structure types.
 The read and write architecture has already been designed thinking about new file formats,
 it is only necessary to respect the `IOStrategy` interface established.

+* Enable the processing of more than one input files at the same time, and allow grouping of all outputs into the same pair of tables.

 * Present a parallel approach for column validation (required and unique fields), because these validations are not interdependent,
 which would simplify the implementation.

 * Implement more table standardization rules, such as column deletion and data type validation in cells